-This Policy applies to all Sexual Offenses, as defined in this Policy, including Sexual Offenses that constitute Title IX Sexual Harassment under the Title IX Grievance Policy Title IX Grievance Policy.
-If a Title IX Formal Complaint is filed regarding a Sexual Offense, Russell Sage College ("RSC") will investigate and adjudicate the Sexual Offense under the Title IX Grievance Policy, attached to this Policy as Appendix A.
+This Policy applies to all Sexual Offenses, as defined in this Policy, including Sexual Offenses that constitute Title IX Sexual Harassment under the Title IX Grievance Policy.
+If a Title IX Formal Complaint is filed regarding a Sexual Offense, Russell Sage College ("RSC") will investigate and adjudicate the Sexual Offense under the Title IX Grievance Policy.

-However, the Investigation and Disciplinary Procedures for Sexual Offense Cases Handled Outside of the Title IX Grievance Procedure, attached hereto as Appendix B, will apply under the following circumstances:
+However, the Investigation and Disciplinary Procedures for Sexual Offense Cases Handled Outside of the Title IX Grievance Procedure, in Section IX below, will apply under the following circumstances:

-- An individual files a Formal Title IX Complaint with RSC alleging a Sexual Offense, as defined in RSC's Sexual Offense Policy, but the Formal Title IX Complaint is dismissed because the alleged conduct: - o does not involve a complainant who is currently participating in, or attempting to participate in, the education programs or activities of RSC; - o is alleged to have occurred before August 14, 2020; - o is alleged to have occurred outside the United States; - o is alleged to have occurred outside of RSC's education program or activity, as defined in the Title IX Grievance Policy; or - o if true, would not constitute Title IX Sexual Harassment as defined in the Title IX Grievance Policy. - RSC becomes aware of a Sexual Offense by or against an employee or student or that has a reasonable connection to RSC, and the Title IX Coordinator informs the complainant of his or her right to file a Formal Complaint, but the complainant chooses not to file a Formal Complaint, and the Title IX Coordinator determines it is not necessary to file a Formal Complaint under the Sexual Offense Procedure.
+- An individual files a Formal Title IX Complaint with RSC alleging a Sexual Offense, as defined in RSC's Sexual Offense Policy, but the Formal Title IX Complaint is dismissed because the alleged conduct: - does not involve a complainant who is currently participating in, or attempting to participate in, the education programs or activities of RSC; - o is alleged to have occurred before August 14, 2020; - o is alleged to have occurred outside the United States; - is alleged to have occurred outside of RSC's education program or activity, as defined in the Title IX Grievance Policy; or - if true, would not constitute Title IX Sexual Harassment as defined in the Title IX Grievance Policy. - RSC becomes aware of a Sexual Offense by or against an employee or student or that has a reasonable connection to RSC, and the Title IX Coordinator informs the complainant of his or her right to file a Formal Complaint, but the complainant chooses not to file a Formal Complaint, and the Title IX Coordinator determines it is not necessary to file a Formal Complaint under the Sexual Offense Procedure.